Bad presentations. We’ve all had to sit through them.

 We can create visual focal points by varying the size, weight, and color of each element on the slide.
 Larger, brighter, bolder elements will command our audience’s attention, while smaller, lighter elements will tend to fade into the background.

-As seen above, this technique can be especially useful for drawing attention to important words within a long passage of text.
+As seen in the presentation template above, this technique can be especially useful for drawing attention to important words within a long passage of text.
 Consider using this technique whenever you have more than 5 words on a slide.

 And if you really want your audience to pay attention, use a high-contrast color scheme like the one below.